qzaidi/qzaidi.github.com/_posts/2013-05-14-node-in-production.markdown

 The manual page for cluster still says its experimental, but don't let that deter you.
 It has come a far way off from the earliest incarnations, and its a must for any production server.

 What cluster does is to start multiple node processes and load balance among them.
-It does this almost magically, without you needing to change any code.
+It [ does this almost magically ] (http://nodejs.org/api/cluster.html#cluster_how_it_works), without you needing to change any code.

 As you can see in the command line we used in the init script, all we do is to wrap the app.js process with a script, and that brings in cluster.
 Its like forking a process in C after creating the listening socket.